GandalfGrey123/project-apartment-rental/README.md

  - MySQL v 5.7

+### Application File Structure

+Our application follows the general Express React project structure.
+We seperated our code into to files `backend` and `frontend` located in the `application`

+├── application
+│   ├── frontend
+│   ├── backend

 ### Backend

 We used ExpressJS and the Express router to build our REST API for the front-end actions.